OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 This tutorial teaches you how to build an Outlook add-in that can be used in message compose mode to insert content into the body of an email message.

-In this tutorial, you'll learn how to:
+In this tutorial, you will:

 > [!div class="checklist"]
 > * Create an Outlook add-in project
 > * Implement a first-run experience to collect information from the user
-> * Fetch data from an external service
+> * Write a script that fetches data from an external service
 > * Implement a UI-less button that executes a function
 > * Implement a task pane that inserts content into the body of an email message